viatorislye/data-science-SP25/challenges/c09-income-assignment.md

     affect the standard error more
 - What does this *overall* trend tell you about the relative ease of studying small vs large counties?
-  - When there is more people to compare to each other, it is easier to get a more actual estimate.
-More data points = more realizations
+  - When there is more people in a sample size (such as 10% of the populations) to compare to each other, it is easier to get a more actual estimate.
+For example if a small county has a population of 10k versus a larger county of 500K, 10% for the small county is just 1k people to compare versus the large county 10% that is 50k people to compare to one another.

 # Going Further